Graduate Taught Students: Information for Incoming Students

 Show/hide contentOpenClose All

 Congratulations on your offer to the UCD College of Engineering & Architecture programmes.
-Please be advised that the start date for registration for Graduate Engineering & Architecture programmes is the 14th of August 2017.
-The UCD Engineering and Architecture Programme Office looks after all of our Graduate Taught Programmes as a first point of contact along with assistance from the Engineering Schools.
+Please be advised that the start date for registration for Graduate Engineering & Architecture programmes commences the 20th August 2019.
+A Registration Start Time will be allocated to you and confirmation sent to your UCD email from UCD Registry.
+The UCD Engineering and Architecture Programme Office looks after all of our Graduate Taught Programmes as a first point of contact along with assistance from the Schools.

 Check the Get in Touch section for further details.